-The initial sample consists of the 50 countries in the MSCI ACWI.17 We exclude the U.S. as the dollar constitutes our reference currency.
-We also remove Argentina, Brazil, and Turkey because these countries experienced major currency crisis before or during the period of our analysis.
-Since the 11 countries in the Euro zone share one common exchange rate, we aggregate these observations into one so that the old (new) weight equals the sum of the 11 country weights in the old (new) index.
-The final sample consists of 36 countries with exchange rate data, of which 10 are from developed and 26 are from emerging markets.
+The initial sample consists of the fifty countries in the MSCI ACWI.17 We exclude the United States as the U.S. dollar constitutes our reference currency.
+We also remove Argentina, Brazil, and Turkey because these countries experienced a major currency crisis before or during the period of our analysis.
+Since the eleven countries in the Euro zone share one common exchange rate, we aggregate these observations into one so that the old (new) weight equals the sum of the eleven country weights in the old (new) index.
+The final sample consists of thirty-six countries with exchange rate data, of which ten are from developed and twenty-six are from emerging markets.
 Three countries, namely China, Malaysia, and Hong Kong, maintained their currencies pegged to the U.S. dollar.
-We therefore excluded these three currencies from our sample, which leaves us with 33 countries and 2,436 stocks.18 Cross-sectional summary statistics for the weight changes of countries and stocks are reported in Table 1.
+We therefore excluded these three currencies from our sample, which leaves us with thirty-three countries and 2,436 stocks.18 Cross-sectional summary statistics for the weight changes of countries and stocks are reported in Table 1.
 The table also provides summary statistics on the cross-sectional exchange rate and stock returns for the announcement event windows.
-Because of the predominant role of the U.S. dollar in the global MSCI index, we express all exchange rate changes in dollars per local currency.
+Because of the predominant role of the U.S. dollar in the global MSCI index, we express all exchange rate changes in U.S. dollars per local currency.
 Generally, we denote by e{it} the value of currency i at date t.
-An appreciation of currency i against the dollar implies $\Delta e{it} > 0$.
-All exchange rate and stock returns data was obtained from Datastream.
+An appreciation of currency i against the U.S. dollar implies $\Delta e{it} > 0$.
+All exchange rate and stock returns data were obtained from Datastream.
 Daily exchange rate returns are based on log exchange rate changes since the previous (end of the day) London price fixing.

-4 Statistical Methodology
+4. Statistical Methodology

 An index fund should rebalance its portfolio close to the implementation of the index change.
 This timing will minimize the tracking error relative to the valid benchmark.
-On the other hand, a possible price impact justifies a more gradual rebalancing towards the new index.
+On the other hand, a possible price impact justifies a more gradual rebalancing toward the new index.
 Risk arbitrageurs are likely to anticipate the price impact of index trackers and front-run their reallocation.
 As in most studies, we focus our attention on the announcement event (but also discuss the implementation events) and use a symmetric window of a few days around it.
 This is the most appropriate method to capture front-running effects.
-We experiment with both a short window of 6 trading days and a longer window of 12 trading days.
-Generally, we cannot exclude the possibility that a large proportion of any possible exchange rate effect occurs outside our chosen event window.19 The qualitative nature of our evidence is therefore more relevant than its quantitative aspect.
+We experiment with both a short window of six trading days and a longer window of twelve trading days.
+Generally, we cannot exclude the possibility that a large proportion of any possible exchange rate effect occurs outside our chosen event